-Guam MCSAP has 3 certified Inspectors to support and maintain inspection activities (i.e. NAS Level I Part A & B, General HM, Cargo Tank, Other bulk packaging, and PV inspections Levels I, II, III, & V).
-The Program has 2 new inspectors certified for NAS Level 1 Part A & B.
+Guam MCSAP has 2 certified Senior Inspectors to support and maintain inspection activities (i.e. NAS Level I Part, A & B, General HM, Cargo Tank, Other bulk packaging, and PV inspections Levels I, II, III, & V).
+The Program also has 2 new inspectors, one of which has been NAS Level I Parts A & B Certified and is currently scheduled to attend upcoming PV and General HM Courses.
+Lastly, 1 New Recruit has begun On the Job Training.
+The Program Coordinator unfortunately was unable to Retain his Inspection Certifications.

-We also have one Highway Patrol Officer trained and certified to conduct NAS inspections to help support our roadside inspection and traffic enforcement activities.
+We no longer have at this time a Highway Patrol Officer trained and certified to conduct NAS inspections to help support our roadside inspection and traffic enforcement activities.
+Once a eligible officer/s is available, they will be scheduled to attend NAS Training.